 To learn how to deep sea fish in the best possible way, you’ll need a friend with a 35- to 40-foot boat, at least.
 If you’ve got a bunch of fishing friends and no boat, you can also hire a charter company to take you out and provide everything you need, including a license, life jacket, fishing rod and different types of baits.

-- Popular fishing locations for deep sea anglers include Bodega Bay in California, Sitka, Alaska and the Gulf Coast of Florida.
+- Did You Know?
+Popular fishing locations for deep sea anglers include Bodega Bay in California, Sitka, Alaska and the Gulf Coast of Florida.

 It’s not hard to guess what makes learning to ice fish such a unique experience.
 Unlike bowfishing and other fishing techniques discussed above, this method can only be performed in the winter, in areas where the ice has frozen over.
 Typically, the ice needs to be at least four inches thick if you plan to walk on it, or between seven and 12 inches thick if you wish to fish from a portable ice shanty.